Vitor-VX/page-login-vx/README.md

 ## Important

-If you wish to add another library, it is necessary to increase the `#define MAX_LIB` in the `libdetect.h` file in the `vx/` folder.
+If you wish to add another library, it is necessary to increase the `#define MAX_LIB` in the `libdetect.cpp` file in the `vx/` folder.
 Otherwise, the application will consider it an internal library (possible detection).

 It is advisable to use a rooted device.
 If it is not a rooted device, set the `isRoot` variable in the `libdetect.cpp` file to `false` to avoid issues.